dustinpfister/blog_posts/_posts/threejs-object3d-position.md

 ## The position property of the object3d class and what to know first

 This is a post on just the position property of the object3d class in the javaScript library known as threejs.
-This is then not any kind of [how to get started with threejs kind of a post](/2018/04/04/threejs-getting-started/) as well as with any additional skills that are also required beforehand that have to do with client side web development in general.
+This is then not any kind of [how to get started with threejs kind of a post](/2018/04/04/threejs-getting-started/).
+Also I assume that you have at least a fair amount of experence with various additional skills that are also required beforehand with client side javaScript.

 There are a whole lot of other topics that will branch off from the position property such as things that have to do with the Vector3 class to which the position property is an instance of in terms of its value.
 Also there is not just setting position but also orientation of objects so I might also need to touch base on the rotation property also in this post at least a little.